TehBrian/tehbrian.github.io/_posts/2021-10-04-server-resource-packs.md

 ---
 layout: minimal
-title: Server Resource Packs
+title: "Server Resource Packs"
-description: Some tips on how to make Minecraft server resource packs work.
+description: "Some tips on how to make Minecraft server resource packs work."
 ---

 # notes on server resource packs